phantware2/AL_ReportDevelopment/README.md

   - Improve performance.

 ## Request Page

+After the OnInitReport trigger is ran, the system generate the request page.
+In the request page, we can add our filters and other processings.

 - The request page collects requests and options from users before execution.
 - Request pages enable users to specify options and filters for a report.